MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/set-up-licenses.md

 - Microsoft Teams
 ---

-# Assign Teams Phone with Calling Plan bundle licenses
+# Step 3: Assign Teams Phone with Calling Plan bundle licenses

 Each user who needs the Microsoft Teams Phone System with Calling Plan bundle needs to be assigned a **Teams Phone with Calling Plan** bundle license.